LucasDelfino92/morrowindsharp/readme.md

 ## My setup

-When installing all mods in this guide, as well as the recommended shaders, my framerate ranges anywhere from 10fps (at worst, in the Grazelands) to 30fps (indoors), through 20fps outdoors.
+When installing this modlist, including the recommended shaders, my framerate ranges anywhere from 10fps (at worst, in the Grazelands) to 30fps (indoors), through 20fps outdoors.
 For reference, here is a my setup.

 System | My Specs
 ------------ | -------------